2006 July 12

 Anyway, I would recommend it as a dark portrait of america’s underbelly done in a semi-reality, artistic manner.

-The other movie was Gummo.
+The other movie was Hostel.
 What can I say about this?
 Torture, torture, torture.
 It starts off like a party movie.
 30 minutes into it, I say to Carolyn, “I’m not seeing the horror yet.”
 And yet here I am, the next day, and thoughts of the movie still haunt me.

 I loved Saw and Saw II.
 A lot.
 They are almost my favorite horror movies ever.
 Hostel makes Saw look tame in some aspects.
 Saw put a lot more thought into each person’s suffering.
 Saw emphasized quality over quantity.
 Hostel, however, is on a much grander scale.
 I don’t necessarily think it to be a better movie then Saw or Saw II, but let me just say this: If I had to pick one of the two movies to be a true story, I’d pick Saw.